louketo/louketo-proxy/README.md

 Protected resources may be unauthenticated, authenticated with custom headers deduced from the token claims or carry out full authentication again from the `Authorization` header (defense in depth).

-> NOTE: gatekeeper expects to be listed in the audience claim of ID tokens brought back by keycloak
+> NOTE: gatekeeper expects to be listed in the audience claim of ID tokens brought back by keycloak.
+> So you should ensure your gatekeeper client in keycloak is configured with a proper "audience" token mapper.

 ### Authorization

 Protected resources (URIs) may be guarded with some basic RBAC rules checking groups and roles provided by keycloak.

 > NOTE: group rules support trailing wildcards, so you may configure group claims to be the full group hierarchical path.
+> This requires your token mapper in keycloak to map groups in claim with path rather than group name.

 ### Features

 * Proxied access token exchange flow
 * CORS support
+* HTTP/2 support (caution: HTTP/2 push not supported yet)
 * Authentication support with cookie or token in header
+* Hybrid authentication modes allowed, e.g. token in header vs cookies
+* Cookies compression
 * Large cookies are split in chunks
-* When authenticating with cookies, an automatic CSRF mechanism may be used for additional protection
+* Opt-in: When authenticating with cookies, an automatic CSRF mechanism may be used for additional protection
 * Access tokens managed by cookies are refreshed automatically
+* mutual TLS & TLS fine-tuning settings (cipher suites, etc.)
+* routing to multiple upstreams (e.g. with base path)

 ### Topology